Indian Immigration Services Team

 Discover the Mystical Beauty of the 12 Best Caves in India

 India, a beautiful country with great architecture and major historical sites, has many historic cave temples.
-These temples are carved on the rock faces and on mountains, and these are remarkable works of the spiritual and art traditions of the country.
+Carved into rock faces and mountains, and these are remarkable works of the spiritual and art traditions of the country.

-Found in peaceful hills or busy highways, cave temples in India are a unique experience, going through the history of the country, tracing its religious dedication and aesthetic splendor.
+Found in peaceful hills or along ancient routes and remote landscapes, cave temples in India are a unique experience, going through the history of the country, tracing its religious dedication and aesthetic splendor.
 Here is the list of caves in India that are a must-visit:

 Ajanta Caves, Maharashtra